trek-view/basecamp/_posts/2020-10-09-map-the-paths-mapillary-import.md

 The problem with holding such a large amount of imagery is making it easily searchable and being able to share the best moments from the journey.

-[When we announced Map the Paths Guidebooks in August](/blog/2020/map-the-paths-guidebooks), many of you dropped me an email to share things you've learned from our Guidebooks in line with our aim -- keep them coming.
+[When we announced Map the Paths Guidebooks in August](/blog/2020/map-the-paths-guidebooks), many of you dropped me an email to share your suggested improvements -- keep them coming.

 But they didn't give the whole (_360 degree_) picture...